tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 --------------
 * be sure to add -O3 to gcc when compiling your source.
 * -ffast-math reduces some precision but improves performance for some cases.
-* -mtune=native will compile for your CPU optomizations.
+* -mtune=native will compile for your CPU optimizations.
 * -Wdouble-promotion can help identify a lot of places where you are actually using double precision (64 bit) not single precision (float) obviously, 64bit floats are at least 2x slower than single precision.
 * -fopt-info-vec will show you loops the compiler was able to vectorize for you (SIMD, AVX, SSE, ETC)